isomerpages/moe-huayisec/pages/faq.md

 **6 \.
 Can my child read a third language?**<br>
 As for 3rd language, MOE will inform eligible students concerned directly.
 Students will be given an option form to indicate their interest in taking up a third language.

+#### ASSESSMENTS

+**1 \.
+How are students assessed in your school?**
+<br>For Sec 1s: Formative assessment, no Mid-Year Exam and a summative review at the end of the year.

+**2 \.
+Is there any support for students who cannot cope/ need more help with their studies?**<br>
+There are structured programmes and remedial lessons to support these students.

+#### CCA

+**1 \.
+What are the CCAs available at Hua Yi?
+What are the CCAs for DSA?
+What CCAs does Hua Yi excel in?**